lheric/GitlHEVCAnalyzer/README.md

 Gitl HEVC Analyzer is a tool for bitstream analysis for HEVC.

 It is released under Apache License 2.0.
 In addition, it's **NOT for commercial use**.
 If you want to use it for commercial purpose, please contact us.
-If you are not using it to develop weapons, produce or sell illegal drugs, and if you are not a terrorist, we will give your a commercial lisence for **free**.
+If you are not using it to develop weapons, produce or sell illegal drugs, and if you are not a terrorist, we will give your a commercial version for **free**.

 If you are using it in academic institution, you can let us know and we will be happy to add you to the partner list.